At Age Cymru, we're committed to protecting and respecting your privacy.

 We obtain information about you in the following ways:

-For example, we may obtain information about you when you take part in one of our events, make a donation, play our Age UK Lottery, apply to volunteer for us, purchase products and services or when you register to receive one of our weekly newsletters.
+For example, we may obtain information about you when you take part in one of our events, make a donation, play the Age UK Lottery, apply to volunteer for us, purchase products and services or when you register to receive our monthly newsletters.

 Your information may be shared with us by third parties, which might include: